tindandelion/tindandelion.github.io/_drafts/inversion-of-control.md

 input/output libraries, etc. Those libraries always play the passive 'helper' roles.
 The central orchestration is always provided by the application developer.
 The flow of control always go from top to bottom, from the application-specific code to the lower-level generic reusable libraries.
-We'll call this **the direct flow of control**.
+We call this **the direct flow of control**.

 # Getting inverted